dosullivan019/EA_Atlantis_dev/Documentation/Documentation.md

 Increase mL for fished species until harvest model is brought in.

-Fix transport warnings - one is box 24 layer 0 and the initial Fe in this box layer needs to be increased as the phytoplankton are limited from the very beginning.
+Fix transport warnings - one is box 24 layer 0 and the initial Fe in this box layer needs to be increased as the phytoplankton are limited from the very beginning. - DONE

 Det_Si goes negative in box 10 layer 9 and box 7 layers 6-9 at some point so need to look into this.

+Change FT_BHalpha back to what it what once the other classes look a bit better.

+Fix PNF and SF growth.
+If decreasing mum doesn't work then try increasing mL and mQ.